Foundations of Well-Being

 - Use of Canvas Web-based software is a required part of this program.

-community development, human services, sociology, social work, health and wellness, health related fields and social psychology.
+This offering will prepare you for careers and advanced study in: community development, human services, sociology, social work, health and wellness, health related fields and social psychology.

 9a-5p Sat and Sun: Sep 30, Oct 14/15, Nov 4/5, Dec 2/3